 The Incubation Years not only explores the expansion of this Grendel infection, contrasted with a similar infection of vampires (the metaphor is taken to painful lengths in the flip-flopping narrative of Devil's Reign), but also manages to explore such heady ideas as political and papal corruption and environmental and social collapse.
 Numerous mini-series, one-shots and crossovers appeared in subsequent years, each of them exponentially expanding an increasingly labyrinthine Grendel mythos.

-As noted, the initial volume of Dark Horse's Omnibus series, eponymously entitled Hunter Rose, focuses on that character, undeniably Wagner's most interesting and enduring Grendel.
-It collects nearly all of the Hunter Rose stories, with the fortunate exception of the initial 3-issue black and white run, and the unfortunate exception of Wagner's superb Batman/Grendel one-shots Devil's Riddle and Devil's Masque (both 1993), probably not included due to copyright costs.
+As noted, the initial volume of Dark Horse's Omnibus series, eponymously entitled Hunter Rose, focuses on what came to be Grendel’s initial host, undeniably Wagner's most interesting and enduring character.
+It collects nearly all of the Hunter Rose stories, with the exception of the initial 3-issue black and white run, and the unfortunate exception of Wagner's superb Batman/Grendel one-shots Devil's Riddle and Devil's Masque (both 1993), probably not included due to copyright issues.

 This cartoony style jars with the expressionistic Grendel and, oddly, seems a bit of a throwback to Wagner's earlier, amateurish pencil-work on the original Grendel series and the first third of Mage.
 For me, the pinnacle of Wagner's achievement, both narratively and stylistically, came between 1985 and 1989, with Mage's latter two-thirds (roughly issues 6-15), Devil By the Deed, Wagner's highly experimental Rose contributions to the second Grendel series (issues 16-19) and the first Batman/Grendel crossovers (published in 1993, but written and drawn in 1988-89).